Kamelkaze/go-document-editor/readme.txt

-To start the server run "go run main", the server will listen on port 8080 by default.
+To start the server run "go run main.go", the server will listen on port 8080 by default.
 You can specify port by providing a port number e.g. "go run main 8000".

 The curl folder contains useful scripts for using the program.
 Check info.txt for information about which arguments needs to be passed to each script.